yahiagaming495/FileView/README.md

 > [!CAUTION]
 > Prediction for what the user wants here needs to be improved, This program may include bugs that can corrupt the user's data, Use with caution.
 Do not write important files with this program unless you verified that it works.
 Based on our tests, The program is doing everything correctly and writing everything correctly.
 But don't trust our tests.
-They may be a specific case that you trigger that might corrupt your data or make unexpected actions
+There may be a specific case that you trigger that might corrupt your data or make unexpected actions
 Again, Our tests showed nothing wrong.
 So you should be fine with using this tool.
 But still use with caution.
 We are not responsible for any loss of data or problems that may happen with this program.
 If you found a bug, report it on GitHub or send it to the e-mail